Unit 1 of 7

 Chart Types Summary

-Line charts show closing prices only, bar charts show full O-H-L-C data, and candlestick charts present the same information in the clearest visual form.
+In summary, line charts show closing prices only, bar charts show full O-H-L-C data, and candlestick charts present the same information in a visual way.